ColetteThomson/smart_events/README.md

 ## Structural Features of the smartevents WMP website

 ### Website Responsiveness
 * Bootstrap and CSS @media queries have been used to ensure the website is viewable across laptops/desktops, tablets and mobile phones.
-The size and layout of both text content and images will adapt according to the viewing device to ensure readability and quality.
+The size and layout of text content, backgrounds and images will all adapt according to the viewing device to ensure readability and quality.
 * All features on each web page are fully accessible and responsive across all viewing devices (laptops/desktops, tablets and mobile phones).
 * This feature fulfills the user story: *'As a new user, I want to be able to view the website on all device types'*.